panzek/portfolio2-afrobeats-quiz/README.md

         * All jpeg and png images used in this project were first compressed using [TinyPng](https://tinypng.com/) and then converted from jpeg or png to webP using [Convertio](https://convertio.co/).
         * [JavaScript Tutor](https://pythontutor.com/javascript.html) was used frequently to visualize JavaScript code execution.

-    * Footer:
-        * Social media icons were taken from [Font Awesome](https://fontawesome.com/)

     * README:
-        * Introduction section: Statistic that in 2019, Afrobeats artists collectively spent 86 weeks in the UK Official Chart Top 40 was taken from [BBC Newsbeat](https://www.bbc.com/news/newsbeat-53446263).
+        * Introduction section: The statistic that in 2019, Afrobeats artists collectively spent 86 weeks in the UK Official Chart Top 40 was taken from [BBC Newsbeat](https://www.bbc.com/news/newsbeat-53446263).
         * Color Scheme in Design section: [Kate Bailey’s “How to Add African Safari Decor to Your Home”](https://interiordesign.lovetoknow.com/Decorating_with_a_Safari_Theme) helped to shape my Afrobeats quiz idea in colors.

 * Media